 If you should notice iron-coloured water:

-• Let the water run for 20-30 minutes.
+• Let the water run until it is clear, which may take up to 20-30 minutes.

 Sump Pump Inspection Program